MicrosoftDocs/minecraft-creator/creator/Documents/StyleGuide.md

 * Redstone Monstrosity
 * Corrupted Cauldron

 because there is only one of these mobs in each game world.

+> **Note**: One notable exception is the "Enderman".
+Even though Enderman is not unique, we do capitalize this mob name.

 ### Biomes and Dimensions